BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 ## Summary

-The object of this risk modeling exercise was twofold.
+The object of this risk modeling exercise was threefold.

 First, you were taken through a process (Steps 1-10) intended to help you identify risks related to your digital assets in as analytical of a way as possible.
 Human beings are generally awful at identifying risks because emotions get in the way.
 So we think that sharks or terrorists are existential threats to our everyday lives, but we underestimate actual risks like getting into a car accident.
 Analyzing things more abstractly hopefully helped you to step back and make a more balanced assessment.

 Second, you summarized the adversaries building block, which you'll meet in more depth in **Chapter Three: Adversaries** so that you could cull through a wide collection of solutions and find the ones that would be the most helpful to you (Steps 11-12).

+Third, you repeated the process (Step 13), or at least planned to do so in the future.
+You'll learn something more each time you repeat the exercise, eliminating both false positives (where you identified something as a risk that wasn't) and false negatives (where you missed a crucial vulnerability).

 The specifics of this risk modeling exercise aren’t important, except as a tool to help you arrive at your desired goal: more secure digital assets.
 If something doesn’t work for you, transform it, adjust it, or remove it.
 Just be aware of your goal and of that you’re trying to get there by taking emotions out of your decision making and by examining extensive lists of possible problems and solutions as a reference.